 - heavy cream – adds creaminess and helps to get the frosting to the right consistency.

-This fluffy frosting goes great on lemon cupcakes, lemon layer cakes, raspberry lemon cakes, and blueberry flavors.
-You can also decorate the tops of sugar cookies with it or pipe it onto regular white vanilla cupcakes.
+This fluffy frosting goes great on lemon cupcakes, lemon layer cake, raspberry lemon cakes, and blueberry cinnamon rolls.
+You can also decorate the tops of soft sugar cookies with it or pipe it onto regular white cupcakes.

 Electric mixer – a hand mixer or stand mixer will work.